-- Onion: More than a delicious addition to your meal, onions are known to possess antimicrobial and antiseptic properties.
-You can either chew a piece of raw onion, or put a piece of onion on your tooth to help relieve tooth pain.
+- Onion: More than a delicious addition to your meal, onions are known to possess antiseptic properties.
+You can either chew a piece of raw onion, or put a piece of onion on the affected area to help relieve tooth pain.

 What Happens Once I Make it to the Dental Office?

-Hopefully some of the remedies outlined above will help temporarily cure your toothache pain.
+Hopefully some of the remedies outlined above will help cure your toothache pain for the moment.
 Even so, it is still important to have everything checked out by an experienced dentist, like Dr. Fondriest.
 When you arrive for an appointment at our practice, he will perform a full assessment of your affected tooth.
 X-rays or scans will also be taken to evaluate the health of the root and the supporting jawbone.
 This will also help Dr. Fondriest identify any cracks or fractures deep within the tooth.
 Once all information has been gathered, he will develop a personalized treatment plan to meet your needs.

 Professional Toothache Treatments